vishnupouley/Bulk-Upload/README.md

   pip install -r requirements.txt
   ```
 - Complete the process that the documentation says (which I've linked in the [Requirements](https://github.com/vishnupouley/Bulk-Upload/blob/main/README.md#requirements))
-- Add this into your INSTALLED_APPS list which is in the settings.py:
+- Add this into your INSTALLED_APPS and MIDDLEWARE list which is in the settings.py:
   ```python
   INSTALLED_APPS = [